parmentelat/nbhosting/fedora/installation.md

 # upgrading

+## upgrading nbhosting

 ```
 cd /root/nbhosting
 git pull
 ./install.sh
 ```

-Make sure to see the reservation explained in `configuration.md`, about possible new variables introduced in `sitesettings.py.example` in the meanwhile.
+***Caveat***

+Be aware that the contents of the example file (`sitesettings.py.example`) is **not loaded as defaults**, and so you **must** define all the expected variables in your `sitesettings.py`.
+This means that some care might be needed when updating to a more recent release.
+Consider the following scenario:

+* you install as described above; you end up with 10 variables in your `sitesettings.py` file
+* a month later, you pull a new release that has 12 variables in `sitesettings.py.example`

+In this case, you need to identify the 2 new variables, and define them in your `sitesettings.py` (even if you are fine with the defaults as set in the example file)

+## note on fedora upgrades

+If you upgrade to a more recent fedora, as always `dnf` will take care of the packages that it knows about, but **won't automatically install the `pip` dependencies, that need to be reinstalled manually**.

 # miscell

-#### mountpoint for docker images
+## mountpoint for docker images

 * `/etc/docker/daemon.json` is the place where we define `/nbhosting/dockers` as being `docker`'s workspace; this ***DOES NOT*** depend on the contents of `sitesettings.py`

-#### note on fedora upgrades

-If you upgrade to a more recent fedora, as always `dnf` will take care of the packages that it knows about, but **won't automatically install the `pip` dependencies, that need to be reinstalled manually**.